 Korean AgriTech startup ‘N.Thing’ is all set to grow vegetables in the desert’s barren lands of the Middle East.
-The agricultural innovation startup recently announced its plans to start producing locally grown fresh vegetables for communities in Abu Dhabi, the United Arab Emirates.
+In 2020, the agricultural innovation startup had announced its plans to start producing locally grown fresh vegetables for communities in Abu Dhabi, the United Arab Emirates.

 The growing market for vertical farming technology

-In March, n.thing signed a business agreement with a Korean conglomerate to develop a vertical farming business in the Middle East.
-Right after the agreement, n.thing immediately started the first step by exporting its own vertical farm ‘Planty Cube’.
+In March 2020, N.Thing signed a business agreement with a Korean conglomerate to develop a vertical farming business in the Middle East.
+Right after the agreement, N.thing immediately started the first step by exporting its own vertical farm ‘Planty Cube’.

 Planty Cube is a modular vertical farm with technology to cultivate high-quality vegetables in a barren desert environment.
 Planty Cube in the Middle East will cultivate romaine lettuce, and more variety of crops will be added depending on the profitability based on the market data in Abu Dhabi.
 They will be distributed to local food markets through an operating partner.